 The --quiet option ensures that the renewal process runs silently in the background without producing any output unless there’s an error.

 After adding this line, save and close the file.
-You’ve now set up an automatic renewal process for your SSL certificates.
-Cron will check daily if any certificates are due for renewal and renew them as needed.
-This ensures that your Apache server always uses valid SSL certificates, maintaining a secure user connection.
+You have now set up an automatic renewal process for your SSL certificates.
+As a result, cron will check daily if any certificates are due for renewal and renew them as needed, ensuring that your Apache server always uses valid SSL certificates.

 Enhance Apache SSL Configuration

-In this section, we’ll optimize your Apache server’s performance by modifying its SSL configuration.
-This involves setting up SSL certificates, enabling HTTP/2, implementing HTTP Strict Transport Security (HSTS), and configuring SSL protocols and ciphers.
-This configuration requires the Apache modules mod_ssl, mod_socache_shmcb, mod_rewrite, mod_headers, and mod_http2.
+This section optimizes your Apache server’s SSL configuration for security and performance.
+It covers SSL certificates, HTTP/2, HTTP Strict Transport Security (HSTS), and modern SSL protocols and ciphers.
+To apply these settings, you need the Apache modules mod_ssl, mod_socache_shmcb, mod_rewrite, mod_headers, and mod_http2.

 Enable Required Apache Modules

-Before modifying the SSL configuration, ensure all required modules are enabled.
-Certbot typically enables mod_ssl automatically during certificate setup, but this command verifies all required modules are active.
+First, before modifying the SSL configuration, ensure all required modules are enabled.
+While Certbot typically enables mod_ssl automatically during certificate setup, this command verifies all required modules are active.
 If a module is already enabled, a2enmod will note it without making changes:

 sudo a2enmod ssl socache_shmcb rewrite headers http2